Aims and Assumptions

 Yale School of Nursing’s founding dean, Annie W. Goodrich, wrote that nursing combines “the adventure of thought and the adventure of action.”* The post-master’s Doctor of Nursing Practice (D.N.P.) program, like the Yale Ph.D. and master’s degree programs, is built upon this rich history and tradition of encouraging innovative and progressive thought as a guide for adventurous action and practice.
 The Yale School of Nursing’s D.N.P. program focuses on aggregates, systems, and health care organizations.
 Nursing practice, within this focus, provides for interventions that influence health care outcomes for individuals and populations, administration of nursing and health care organizations, and the development and implementation of health policy.

-All competencies embody YSN’s notion that nursing has an ethical and social significance, and the curriculum is designed to prepare transformational leaders with the knowledge and skills to improve health care delivery and policies that are essential to insure patient-centered, culturally responsive, safe, and high-quality outcomes for diverse populations within and across health care systems and organizations.
-To the ends of improving health care delivery and policies, an integrated theme throughout the curriculum is the importance of faculty and students working together to create forums for reflective action(s) essential for translating evidence into guidelines for best practices across health care systems or other organizations that affect health care delivery or policy.
+All competencies embody YSN’s philosophy that nursing has an ethical and social significance, and the curriculum is designed to prepare transformational leaders with the knowledge and skills to improve health care delivery and policies that are essential to insure patient-centered, culturally responsive, safe, and high-quality outcomes for diverse populations within and across health care systems and organizations.
+Faculty work with students to create forums for reflective action(s) essential for translating evidence into guidelines for best practices across health care systems or other organizations that affect health care delivery or policy.

 This part-time, three-year program is tailored for midcareer, working, master’s-prepared nurses.
-Specifically, the D.N.P. combines online course work with intensive on-campus experiences.
-The entire program consists of seven required courses with selected corresponding clinical practicums, culminating in a third-year project.
+Specifically, the D.N.P. combines online course work with intensive on-campus experiences culminating in a third-year project.

 *Annie Warburton Goodrich, The Social and Ethical Significance of Nursing (New York: Macmillan, 1933).